shaillimahajan1/retail-ecommerce-analytics-portfolio/PROGRESS.md

 # Progress Log

+## Day 5
+Built first Power BI dashboard (Superstore-style KPIs on Olist data) Total Revenue, Order Count, AOV, connected directly to Postgres instead of CSV.
+Found that filtering revenue/order count to "delivered" status only worked for measures I explicitly rewrote with CALCULATE() a duplicate, unfiltered measure (total_order_count) sat right next to a correctly filtered one (Delivered Order Count) with different values, and I mistook them for the same thing under two names.
+Learned to check the actual DAX formula bar directly rather than assuming an edit was saved.

 ## Day 4
 Loaded Olist CSVs into Pandas, converted date columns from string to datetime.
 Hit two separate bugs: (1) wrong date format silently nulled out most valid